murex/EventStormingJournal/the-1-hour-event-storming-book/README.md

 Here is a page with debugging tips specific to latex pdf generation: https://yihui.org/tinytex/r/#debugging

+### Error with cover image in epub generation

+Here is how to fix the error `[WARNING] Could not determine image size for imgs/cover.jpg: could not determine image type`:

+- open the image with gimp
+- in "Image > Precision >" set "32 bits floating point"
+- save "File > Overwrite..."
+"Use same quality as original"

 ## What is RMarkdown?

 R-Markdown is markdown with embedded R code that can be evaluated.